 Next we came to the Airport Terminal 2-Humphrey station.

-We next entered the tunnel under the MSP Airport runways to get us to the Airport Terminal 1-Lindbergh station.
+We entered the tunnel under the Airport runways to reach the Airport Terminal 1-Lindbergh station.

-We exited that tunnel and headed to the Fort Snelling station.
+We exited that tunnel and made our way to Fort Snelling station.

-We stopped at the VA Medical Center station and met another Blue Line train then stopped at 50th Street/Minnehaha Park, Minnehaha Parkway, 46th Street, 38th Street, Lake Street/Midtown and the MN 55 (Hiawatha Ave) stations.
+We stopped at the VA Medical Center station and met another Blue Line train, then stopped at 50th Street/Minnehaha Park, Minnehaha Parkway, 46th Street, 38th Street, Lake Street/Midtown and the MN 55 (Hiawatha Avenue) stations.

-Crossing MN Highway 55.
-We then stopped at the Cedar Avenue, Franklin Avenue and Cedar-Riverside stations.
+Crossing Minnesota Highway 55 again, then stops were made at Cedar Avenue, Franklin Avenue and Cedar-Riverside stations.

 US Bank Stadium, home of the Minnesota Vikings, and on the site of the Metrodome where I once saw the Minnesota Twins play in 2004.

-Green Line Juncton which is where I would start my new rail mileage later this early afternoon.
+Green Line Junction, where I would start my new rail mileage later this early afternoon.
 We stopped at the US Bank Stadium station.

 Open air park space in Minneapolis.
-We made stops at Government Plaza, Nicollet Mall, Warehouse District/Hennepin Avenue station and arrived at Target Field station which has connections to the Northstar Commuter train line.
+We stopped at Government Plaza, Nicollet Mall, Warehouse District/Hennepin Avenue then arrived at Target Field station, where there was a connection to the Northstar commuter train line.
+This service ceased operations in March 2026.

 Two Blue Line trains at the Target Field station.

-A Green Line train waiting to enter the station here.
+A Green Line train waiting to enter the station.

 Entrance to the Northstar Commuter train station platforms.

-A Green Line train enters the Target Field station.
+A Green Line train entered the Target Field station.

-A Blue Line train leaves for the Mall of America.
+A Blue Line train departed for the Mall of America.

-The Green Line train arrived at Target Field station with Bill and I boarding it and we made stops at Warehouse District/Hennepin Avenue, Nicollet Mall and Government Plaza stations.
+The Green Line train arrived at Target Field station with Bill and I boarding it and we stopped at Warehouse District/Hennepin Avenue, Nicollet Mall and Government Plaza stations.

-Leaving the Blue Line with me on new rail mileage all the way to Central Avenue in St. Paul.
+Leaving the Blue Line and were both on new rail mileage all the way to Central Avenue in St. Paul.
 We first stopped at West Bank station.

-Crossing the Mississippi River.
-We stopped next at East Bank station.
+Crossing the Mississippi River then a stop at East Bank station.

 The University of Minnesota campus, through which our route passes.
-We then made stops at Stadium Village, Prospect Park, Westgate, Raymond Avenue, Fairview Avenue, Snelling Avenue, Hamline Avenue, Lexington Parkway, Victoria Street, Dale Street and Western Avenue stations.
+The train took us to Stadium Village, Prospect Park, Westgate, Raymond Avenue, Fairview Avenue, Snelling Avenue, Hamline Avenue, Lexington Parkway, Victoria Street, Dale Street and Western Avenue stations.

-The first view of the Minnesota State Capitol Building in St. Paul.
-We stopped at Capitol/Rice Street station.
+The first view of the Minnesota State Capitol in St. Paul and a stop at Capitol/Rice Street station.

-The Minnesota State Capitol Building in St. Paul.
-We went by it, turned right and stopped at Robert Street station before making another right-hand turn to get off Capitol Hill.
-At the bottom we turned left to get across Interstate 94.
+The Minnesota State Capitol.
+We passed it, turned right and stopped at Robert Street station before turning right to exit Capitol Hill then at the bottom, turned left to cross Interstate 94.

 Our Green Line Train and Saint Paul Union Depot.

-Our Green Line train waits to take us back west to the Target Field Station.
+Our Green Line train waited to take us back west to the Target Field Station.

-Northstar MP36PH-3C 512 built by Motive-Power in 2008 as Utah Transit Authority 12 for their FrontRunner service, though it never ran in revenue service there.
-It was leased to Metro Transit and subsequently purchased and re-numbered 512.
+Northstar MP36PH-3C 512, nee Utah Transit Authority 12, built by Motive-Power in 2008.
+It never ran in revenue service on the FrontRunner, then was leased to Metro Transit and subsequently purchased and re-numbered 512.

 Northstar commuter trains.